Pop Gates

 William Penn "Pop" Gates (August 30, 1917 – December 1, 1999) was an American professional basketball player.
+Considered one of the top players of his day, he was the first African American player signed to the National Basketball League, which through merger became today's National Basketball Association.

 Early life

-He was born in Decatur, Alabama and attended high school in New York, New York.
-During high school studies he earned All-Conference honors in both 1937 and 1938 and made the All-City first team in 1938, as well as won 3 All-City titles with YMCA teams.
+He was born in Decatur, Alabama and attended high school in New York City.
+During high school studies he earned All-Conference honors in both 1937 and 1938 and made the All-City first team in 1938, as well as won three All-City titles with YMCA teams.
 Some later newspaper publications claimed that Gates graduated from Clark College (now Clark Atlanta University), but in fact his professional basketball career started right after graduating from Franklin High School.

 Basketball career

 Gates started his professional basketball career with the New York Renaissance, beginning in 1938–39.
-"Seven months before Jackie Robinson made his debut for the Brooklyn Dodgers, Leo Ferris helped usher in a new era of racial integration for professional basketball when he signed Pop Gates, who made his debut for the Tri-Cities Blackhawks in October 1946.
+Seven months before Jackie Robinson made his debut for the Brooklyn Dodgers, Leo Ferris helped usher in a new era of racial integration for professional basketball when he signed Pop Gates, who made his debut for the Buffalo Bisons (later Tri-Cities Blackhawks) in October 1946.
+Despite the Buffalo Bisons moving from Buffalo, New York to Moline, Illinois (as a part of what was called the "Tri-Cities" area at the time) and seeing him facing some risks with moving to a place could be seen as more allowing for racial segregation problems at the time the move happened, Gates would still be one of eight players from that original Buffalo Bisons NBL team from 1946 to turn into the Tri-Cities Blackhawks by Christmas of 1946 and continue to this present day as the Atlanta Hawks that played for both teams from their inaugural NBL season of existence there.